 (Photo © Dany Vachon)

-Those spending the night at the Ice Hotel should expect to spend quite a bit of time in the bricks-and-mortar facility because that’s where lockers and bathrooms are.
+Those staying overnight at the Ice Hotel should expect to spend quite a bit of time in the bricks-and-mortar facility because that’s where lockers and bathrooms are.
 Rooms at the Ice Hotel are strictly for sleeping.
-If you were imagining ice closets with ice hangers and ice bathrooms with ice toilet seats (brr!), think again.
+If you were imagining ice closets with ice hangers and ice bathrooms with ice toilets, think again.

 This results in a lot of back-and-forth.
 Let’s say, for instance, you’d like to have a cocktail in the ice bar and take a soak in one of the outdoor hot tubs before retiring to your igloo.
 That means you have to go to the locker room to gear up for the cold—donning a hat, scarf, gloves, coat, thermal underwear, snow pants, and boots—before heading to the bar, then go back to the locker room to take everything off and slip into your swimsuit for the hot tub, then go back to the locker room to dry off and brush your teeth and re-gear up for the cold, and then finally trudge to your room at the Ice Hotel, where you’ll remove your outerwear yet again before crawling into a sleeping bag.
 It’s kind of exhausting.

-Bedtime RitualYou can always simply hang out in the ice bar or take a guided tour of the Hôtel de Glace (CA$20.99/US$16.65).
-But for visitors who subscribe to a when-in-Nome-do-as-the-Inuits-do philosophy and are willing to pay the nightly rate of CA$219 (US$174; includes welcome cocktail and breakfast), the evening begins with an orientation session.
-It’s full of important safety info and highly Canadian statements like, “It’s no worse than camping in January!” and “The temperature is only 6 degrees below zero!” (in Celsius, which is 20 degrees Fahrenheit, but still).
+Bedtime RitualYou can always simply hang out in the ice bar or buy a day ticket to tour the Hôtel de Glace.
+But for visitors who subscribe to a when-in-Nome-do-as-the-Inuits-do philosophy and are willing to pay the nightly rate, sleepovers begin with an orientation session.
+It’s full of important safety info and highly Canadian statements like, “It’s no worse than camping in January!” and “The temperature is only 5 degrees below zero!” (in Celsius, which is 23° Fahrenheit, but still).

 (The ice bar; photo by Zac Thompson)

 Ice Hotel rooms are ready for guests starting at 9pm each evening, but the bar stays open until midnight and you might as well put some fire in your belly (but don’t drink too much or you’ll think you’re warmer than you are).
 Beds are platforms of ice topped by an insulated mattress.
-Once guests arrive at their rooms, they’ll each find a sleeping bag designed to withstand temps as low as -30 degrees Celsius (-22 F).
-Indoor temps at the hotel are around -5 degrees Celsius (20 F), which believe it or not is fine.
+Once guests arrive at their rooms, they’ll each find a sleeping bag designed to withstand temps as low as -30° Celsius (-22° F).
+Indoor temps at the hotel are around -5° Celsius (23° F), which believe it or not is fine.

 Within the sleeping bag, don’t wear too many layers lest you start sweating and wind up wet and chilled.
 Dry socks and thermal underwear should do it, though make sure the material is lycra, wool, nylon, or any other fabric designed not to retain moisture—cotton is a bad idea.
-You can store small personal items like your cell phone, extra socks, and babies under 2 years old in your sleeping bag with you (this was actually covered in the orientation, I swear).
+You can store small personal items like your cell phone, extra socks, and babies under 2 years old in your sleeping bag with you.
 Put eyeglasses in your boots; otherwise they’ll freeze to the nightstand overnight.
 The light switch is on the bed frame so you don’t have to slither and hop back to the door after getting into the sleeping bag.